Ctrl (SZA album): Release and promotion

+To celebrate the five-year anniversary of Ctrl, SZA released a deluxe edition of the album on June 9, 2022, containing seven bonus tracks.
+These include "2AM", previously uploaded on SoundCloud in 2016 as a standalone single; a version of "Love Galore" without Scott's verse; and a leaked Tyler, the Creator–produced demo from 2016 titled "Jodie".
+All seven songs came from SZA's Ctrl sessions between 2014 and 2017.

 Singles

 On January 13, 2017, SZA released the album's lead single "Drew Barrymore".
 It was produced by The Antydote and Carter Lang.
 On June 20, 2017, SZA released the music video for "Drew Barrymore", which featured a cameo by Drew Barrymore herself.
-Commercially, the song did not fare well since it was not released to radio, but later earned the certification of Platinum by the RIAA.
+Commercially, the song did not fare well since it was not released to radio but later earned the certification of Platinum by the RIAA.

 On April 28, 2017, SZA released the album's second single "Love Galore", which features American rapper and singer Travis Scott.
 It was produced by ThankGod4Cody, Carter Lang, Scum and Punch.
 The music video for the song, directed by Nabil, premiered on April 27, 2017.
 It was uploaded to SZA's Vevo channel on April 28, 2017.
-Commercially, the song fared well in North America, charting on Canadian charts and entering the top forty on the Billboard Hot 100, reaching number thirty, later becoming certified 6× platinum by the RIAA.
+Commercially, the song fared well in North America, charting on Canadian charts and entering the top 40 on the Billboard Hot 100, reaching number 30, later becoming certified 6× platinum by the RIAA.

 On September 26, 2017, "The Weekend" was sent to urban contemporary radio as the album's third single.
-As of the chart dated January 3, 2018 it has peaked at number twenty-nine on the Billboard Hot 100, becoming her highest charting solo single in that region.
+As of the chart dated January 3, 2018, it has peaked at number 29 on the Billboard Hot 100, becoming her highest charting solo single in that region.
 A music video for the song directed by Solange Knowles was officially released on December 22, 2017.
 It has been certified 5× platinum by the RIAA.

 "Broken Clocks" was sent to urban contemporary radio on January 9, 2018, as the album's fourth single after being previously released as a promotional single as a part of the album's pre-order.
 As of October 2020, it has been certified 3× platinum by the RIAA.

 "Garden (Say It like Dat)" was released as the album's fifth and final single on June 19, 2018, and has been 2× platinum by the RIAA.